How can you tell when to sell a stock? Here are 5 ways to tell

 In essence, if a stock’s RSI is over 70 it might be overbought and consequently, it may be time to sell a stock.
 But if it is below 30, it is oversold and it may be time to buy (in theory).

-For example, if there is an increase in insider buying activity within a particular company, this could be an indication that the company’s outlook is bullish and that now may be a good time to sell the stock for profit.
+Lastly, monitoring insider selling activity can provide insight into whether company insiders believe that the current price of a stock is undervalued or overvalued relative to its intrinsic value.
+If there is an increase in insider selling within a particular company, this could be an indication that the company’s outlook is bearish and that now may be a good time to sell the stock for profit.
+By insiders, we mean directors, other staff and perhaps institutional investors.

-Investors should be particularly fearful if substantial holders or directors are selling.
+Investors should be particularly fearful if any of them selling.
+They can find this out through ASX announcements, although there are a few databases that track director trades too.
 Granted, directors may sometimes have a legitimate excuse such as meeting a divorce settlement.

 But if the company justifies the move by saying it was ‘to diversify’ his or her portfolio, investors should be fearful.
 Why would they be selling if they thought the stock could go up more.

-When asking if its time to sell a stock, don’t forget your own objectives
+When asking if it is time to sell a stock, don’t forget your own objectives

 Ultimately though, careful analysis and consideration of various factors will go a long way towards helping investors make informed decisions about when and how they should exit a position in order to maximize returns while mitigating risks associated with investing in the stock market.